blue tech banner

 • will provide a framework and resources to support organisations in applying role-specific rules, standards and guidance.

-Through the IMI, the CLC wants to build sector-transforming capabilities in applying emerging digital technologies such as artificial intelligence (AI), the internet of things (IoT) and ‘digital twins’.
+Through the IMI, nima and the CLC want to build sector-transforming capabilities in applying emerging digital technologies such as artificial intelligence (AI), the internet of things (IoT) and ‘digital twins’.